-This kind of feedback effectively increases the block size of the IFB system, as it allows it to keep track of the block index to some extent by passing it back and forth between the encoder (through the channel) and the decoder (through the feedback link).
+This kind of feedback effectively increases the block size of the IFB system, as it allows it to keep track of the block index to some extent by passing it back and forth between the encoder and the decoder, through the channel in one way and the feedback link in the other way.
 Of course, this cannot be continued when the number of bits required to represent the block index is larger than $k \log |\mathcal{X}|$.
 In the modulo-additive channel, knowledge of the block index yields the maximum capacity of $\log |\mathcal{X}|$.
 It is interesting to note that, while such feedback seems to considerably strengthen the IFB system, Misra and Weissman \cite{MisraPorosityISIT12} showed that the rate of the FS-class is limited in spite of feedback.
-This is because the restriction is on the number of states rather than on the block length. \item It is possible to allow the reference system the use of asymptotically zero-rate feedback (which does not considerably increase the effective block length and cannot considerably increase the collapsed channel capacity). \end{enumerate}
+This is because the restriction is on the number of states rather than on the block length. \item It is possible to allow the reference system the use of asymptotically zero-rate feedback, which does not considerably increase the effective block length and cannot considerably increase the collapsed channel capacity, and is comparable with the amount of feedback used by the universal system. \end{enumerate}